Customs Information

 • Wood must be certified it has been treated with heat, fumigation or other type of previously agreed upon chemical product

-• Fumigation should be completed not more than 15 days prior to shipment
+• Fumigation should be completed not more than 15 days prior to shipment.
+Items which may adversely be affected by the fumigation chemicals, should be tightly wrapped and sealed in plastic prior to the shipping.

 • If wooden crates/units/pieces arrive in Brazil without the certificate the goods will either be incinerated at the importers expense or be treated if possible in Brazil